nelsonchaves/programming-bible/Terminal/heroku.md

 #### Creating a New App

-To create a new app on Heroku:

 ```zsh
 # Create a new Heroku app
 heroku apps:create
 ```

 #### Deploying to Heroku

-Deploy your app to Heroku using Git:

 ```zsh
 # Push your code to Heroku